alissa-huskey/python-class/docs/setup-version-control.md

 behind a web interface.

 Part 1: First Create a Github Account
 -------------------------------------

 1. Create an account on [Github.com](http://github.com) or sign into your existing account.

-2. Create a new repository by going to [here](http://github.com/new).

 Part 2: Connect it to your Repl.it